salob/python-graphql/README.md

 # python-graphql
-python wrapper for graphql - working progress!
+python wrapper for graphql - work in progress!